Lexer747/Haskell-Fractals/README.md

 Hence each pixel is its own fully rendered Square!
-This means the SVG engine is working serious overtime to convert a 640 x 480 pixel grid which will require 307,200 induvidal squares to be drawn!.
+This means the SVG engine is working serious overtime to convert a 640 x 480 pixel grid which will require 307,200 induvidal squares to be drawn!
 Not efficient at all.

 The `convertCompressRow` helps a bit as that joins some of the pixels together into a large rectangle but its still not great.